VirtualVFix/ThermalController/README.md

 # ThermalController
-DIY home weather station based on Arduino Nano, Nextion display, DS3231 RTC module, DHT22 sensor, and solid-state relay.<br>
-Allow controlling any heater via relay integration to the power line.<br>
-The station has 3D printed body and can be used remotely via a long wired connection.
+DIY home weather station based on Arduino Nano, Nextion display, DS3231 RTC module, DHT22 sensor, and solid-state relay.
+The station allows controlling any heater via relay integration to the power line.
+The station has a 3D printed body and can be used remotely via a long wired connection.
 Also, the station has a touch orientation UI.<br>

 ![Thermal controller](Doc/render.jpg)